All Aboard! The Desert Bus for Hope Raises $987,144.69 for Child’s Play Charity

 What is The Desert Bus for Hope?

+Started in 2007 by internet sketch comedy group LoadingReadyRun, Desert Bus for Hope combines video games and tedium to benefit charity.
+Desert Bus is the world’s longest running internet-based fundraiser and has raised more than $6 million for Child’s Play over its fourteen-year history.
 What started as an impromptu event broadcast from a living room is now a professionally organized fundraiser; it takes more than 15 people to plan the event and another 45 dedicated volunteers to keep the whole thing running once it starts.

-Our viewers direct the action, talking with us via live chat, challenging us to sing, dance and generally make fools of ourselves in front of thousands of viewers.
-The Desert Bus Craft-Along allows people from all over the world to help us raise money by donating incredible handmade art and goods for auction.
+Viewers direct the action, talking with the team via live chat, challenging them with tasks such as singjng, dancing and generally make fools of themselves in front of thousands of viewers.
+The Desert Bus Craft-Along allows people from all over the world to help the team raise money by donating incredible handmade art and goods for auction.
+Desert Bus For Hope is a great example of what happens when a huge community of people from all over the world – organizers, volunteers, crafters, sponsors, and viewers – come together to achieve a common goal.

 What is Desert Bus?